 We’re blown away to be nominated at two different awards this week.
-Today it’s the Music+Sound Awards, where our work with the European Society of Cardiology has been nominated in the “Best Sound Design – Branding + Idents” category.
+Today it’s the Music+Sound Awards, where our work with the European Society of Cardiology is in the finals in the “Best Sound Design – Branding + Idents” category.

 The Music+Sound Awards are the world’s first and only global awards programme to recognise and celebrate the indispensable role and contribution that music and sound design play in the media.
 We’re big advocates of this – our work values sound just as much as traditional music.